Paid Time Off

 Advanced Leave, General—Individual agencies set certain policies regarding approval of requests for advances of sick or annual leave.
-In general, leave may be advanced for the same purposes for which leave is allowed.
+In general, advanced leave may be approved for the same reasons that other leave is approved.

 Advanced leave is offset by leave earned subsequently.
-If you are indebted for advance annual or sick leave and transfer to another agency without a break in service, your old agency may not require you to refund the value of the advanced leave.
-In such cases, you would start at the new agency with a negative leave balance.
+If you are indebted for advance annual or sick leave and transfer to another agency without a break in service, your old agency may not require you to refund the value of the advanced leave but you would start at the new agency with a negative leave balance.

 Advanced Annual Leave—The amount of annual leave that may be advanced is limited to the amount you would accrue in the remainder of that leave year.
 Except as described above, an agency may consider factors such as the expectation of a return to duty, the need for your services, and the benefits to the agency of retaining you.

 Advanced Sick Leave—Under the memo and the child-related handbook described above, an agency must advance (regardless of the employee’s sick leave balance) up to 240 hours (30 days) of sick leave to a full-time employee: who is incapacitated for the performance of his or her duties by physical or mental illness, injury, pregnancy, or childbirth; for a serious health condition of the employee or a family member; when the employee would, as determined by the health authorities having jurisdiction or by a health care provider, jeopardize the health of others by his or her presence on the job because of exposure to a communicable disease; for purposes relating to the adoption of a child; or for the care of a covered military service member with a serious injury or illness, provided the employee is exercising his or her entitlement to Family and Medical Leave Act leave to care for a covered military service member.